 Your Main Amazon Image – Standing out in a Sea of Products

 It wouldn’t be wrong to say that the main image is the most important image.
-It is the one image that customers will see and judge your product on in the search results and the rest of your images will not matter if they never click through to your page to see them.
+It is the one image that customers will see and judge your product on in the search results.
+The rest of your images will not matter if they never click through to your page to see them.

-As competition and quality increases it’s increasingly important to get this one right.
+As competition and quality increases it’s increasingly important to get the main image right.

 “…the rest of your images will not matter if they never click through to your page to see them“